Outpatient Surgery of Penile Curvature Correction

 - The bilayered structure of the tunca albuginea was not illustrated until 1991,15 thus the outer longitudinal layer was overlooked in the medical literature although the technique of curvature correction was first published by Nesbit in 1965.1 Per our chronologically clinical and anatomy research,16,17 we recommend Nesbit’s relevant methods of penile curvature correction by using 6-0 nylon rather than a penile tunical plication in which the excessive tunica is sutured together with a stronger suture material.18 Along with postoperative shortage, an unpleasant lump deemed ensues albeit the plication procedure is much easier, it is timesaving, and it is, of course, much less expensive.
 For these practical reasons and for other, anatomical reasons, we definitely recommend those anatomy-based methods including autologous venous patch above, especially an artificial derma is available since we successfully operated on 46 patients who previously underwent plication surgery.

 - Under local anesthesia, pain is negligible.
-It is a simple procedure because the penis is a protruding organ with layered tissue; this fact, combined with the paucity of fatty tissue in the penis, means that it is amenable to palpation.
+It is a simple procedure because the penis is a protruding coman with layered tissue; this fact, combined with the paucity of fatty tissue in the penis, means that it is amenable to palpation.
 A painful injection can generally be avoided through delivery of either a quick puncture or a slow and precise injection.
 This is quite possible since the free nerve endings, which are responsible for pain reception, are not distributed in penile layers, except for the skin and the vessels.
 Every physician on our team possesses an expert command of this technique.

 - We recommend a circumferential incision for this operation.
 A circumcision will be performed simultaneously if redundant foreskin is encountered.